 A moody laundry with Spanish influences

+Beautiful laundry room ideas are no longer hard to come by, thanks to clever and creative designers.
 This laundry, doubling as a mudroom, is the creation of The Block alumni Kyal and Kara Demmrich of Kyal & Kara.
 The Cosentino ‘Sensa Vancouver’ benchtop and the ‘Tetra Pavilion’ splashback tiles in Cinnamon Stick from Beaumont Tiles are accentuated by copper-hued tapware and chocolate joinery.

 A charming, traditional yet decorated laundry